MadArkitekt/8bit-Tweetit/README.md

 <hr>
 <h3>Tweet using *"The O.G. of Emoji"* in all of their 8-bit glory!<h3>
 <p>
--Simply select you favorite color amongst the group, the face corresponding to your mood, and then you'll reach screen below whereupon you can Tweet<em>it</em>, or not. (see <a href="edsalter.co"> my portfolio</a> for more screenshots)</p>
+-Simply select you favorite color amongst the group, the face corresponding to your mood, and then you'll reach screen below whereupon you can Tweet<em>it</em>, or not. (see <a href="http://edsalter.co"> my portfolio</a> for more screenshots)</p>
 (aaaand, another awesomely large screenshot)
 <img src="https://raw.githubusercontent.com/MadArkitekt/MadArkitekt.github.io/master/assets/images/8bit@2x.png">
 (the face seems quite surprised... at it's largeness...
 ANYWAYS)